jintonic/jintonic.github.io/teaching/flip/index.md

 There is no obvious evidence that this method improves the performance of students.
 But they are clearly better motivated.

-I may do the following when teach a new class:
+I may do the following when teaching a new class:

 - go through raw material by myself first
   - take notes, make videos